simonzg/docs/mining.md

 }
 ````

-You can create as many of these pool config files as you want (such as one pool per coin you wish to operate).
+You can create as many of these pool config files as you want
 If you are creating multiple pools, ensure that they have unique stratum ports.

 For more information on these configuration options see the [pool module documentation](https://github.com/meterio/meter-stratum-pool#module-usage).